KennjiNemera/Project-Euler/README.md

 # Project Euler
- My solutions to the problems found in Project Euler.
-Written in Java, Python and Delphi.
+ My solutions to the problems found on Project Euler.
+Written in Delphi.